Chatterley Whitfield: 1930 Site Audit

-1947 to 1977
+1947 to 1976

-After Wednesday, January 1, 1947 (Vesting Day) a policy of modernisation took place throughout the whole mining industry.
+After Wednesday, 1 January 1947 (Vesting Day) a policy of modernisation took place throughout the whole mining industry.
 In 1952 mine cars and locomotive haulage were introduced underground at Whitfield and a new mine car circuit installed on the surface.
 The building to accommodate this is still standing.

 With the advent of cheap oil supplies from abroad in the late 1950s, contraction in the coal mining industry began to take place.
 The collieries most affected by this were the older ones where the best coal had been worked out and at which it was difficult to mine coal economically.
 Chatterley Whitfield was one of the victims of this period, output declining from over one million tons per year in 1937 to 408,000 tons in 1965.

 Coal drawing stopped at the Institute shaft in 1955 and the Middle Pit in 1968.
 In 1974 it was decided that Whitfield coal could be more easily worked from Wolstanton Colliery and an underground roadway was driven to join the two pits.
-In 1977 coal drawing at Chatterley Whitfield came to an end.
+In 1976 coal drawing at Chatterley Whitfield came to an end.

-1977 to 1986
+1976 to 1986

-After coal production stopped at Chatterley Whitfield on Friday 25 March 1977, a brave venture was started by an independent charitable trust to turn the colliery into Britain’s first underground mining museum.
+After coal production stopped at Chatterley Whitfield a brave venture was started by an independent charitable trust to turn the colliery into Britain's first underground mining museum.
 Before any visitors could take this underground trip much preparation work had to be done on site.
-Derelict buildings were renovated, the underground galleries were made safe for visitors, and mining machinery restored in its original working condition in order to show in great realism the life and working conditions of local miners and to preserve an example of the country’s industrial heritage.
+Derelict buildings were renovated, the underground galleries were made safe, for visitors and mining machinery restored in its original working condition in order to show in great realism the life and working conditions of local miners and to preserve an example of the country's industrial heritage.

-In 1979 the Chatterley Whitfield Mining Museum opened and it soon gained a reputation of being Britain’s best known mining museum attracting over 70,000 visitors a year and contributing to the local tourism.
+In 1979 the Chatterley Whitfield Mining Museum opened and it soon gained a reputation of being Britain's best known mining museum attracting over 70,000 visitors a year and contributing to the local tourism.

 Underground tours were conducted until the nearby pit at Wolstanton closed.

-Incidentally during this period and following the findings of the official inquiry into the Aberfan disaster, the conically shaped spoil heap at Chatterley Whitfield was reduced in height by almost a half and took from 1976 until 1982 for the landscaping to be completed.
+Incidentally during this period and following the findings of the official inquiry into the Aberfan distaster the conically shaped spoil heap at Chatterley Whitfield was reduced in height by almost a half and took from 1976 until 1982 for the landscaping to be completed.